 Yes, working a gig job is a great way to see if you enjoy the type of work.
 It can help you to decide if it’s the right career path for you.
 Gig jobs also give you hands-on experience, which many employers look for in new, full-time employees.
 Papa Pals, for example, gain valuable experience in their communities.
 As a Papa Pal, you can learn skills that are transferable to nearly any career path, including health care.

 As a companion caregiver with Papa, you will share your time, life experience and knowledge in ways that really matter.
 No health care experience or classes are required to become a Papa Pal.
 If you’re a compassionate, kind-hearted and reliable person who’s ready to put your life experience to work, take the next step and learn more.

 How do I apply to be a Papa Pal?

 Click here to apply.
 You’ll need an ID like a driver’s license or state ID card.
 Then, Papa will run a background check.
 (Papa pays for the background check.)
-As soon as you’re cleared, you can start working.
+As soon as you’re cleared, you can start scheduling visits in the Papa Pal app.
 It takes 1 to 2 weeks to get approved.

 Ready to start working as a companion caregiver?